10 Biggest Price Target Changes For Wednesday - Benzinga

-- Wolfe Research raised the price target for PPL Corporation PPL from $28 to $30.
-PPL shares rose 0.1% to $26.30 in pre-market trading.
+- Morgan Stanley reduced the price target for GoHealth, Inc. GOCO from $3 to $1.
+GoHealth shares fell 8.3% to $1.10 in pre-market trading.

 Check out other big price target changes here